-Now, like Dwyane Wade, Rondo is a new face on the refashioned Chicago Bulls -- replacing the enigmatic, oft-injured Derrick Rose at the point.
+Now, like Dwyane Wade, Rondo is a new face on the refashioned Chicago Bulls — replacing the enigmatic, oft-injured Derrick Rose at the point.
 Despite a reputation for liking things his own way, Rondo is a team-first guy on the court if not always in the locker room.
 At this stage in his career he’s trying to turn even his lesser-loved qualities into positives.
 As he said being introduced in Chicago, “I’m stubborn but intelligent.”
 Downright bullheaded he might have said.
 Or like Chicago itself.
-Rondo may have found a home.The BEST SALES on Amazon NOW ]
+Rondo may have found a home.Up to 70% off on Hottest Amazon Deals]